samujjwaal/akka-overlay-net-sim/README.md

-# Homework 3 :
+# CS 441 Project :

-### Description: Design and implement an Actor-based computational model for the Chord overlay network algorithm
+### Description: Design and implement an Actor-based computational model for the Chord and CAN overlay network algorithms

 ## Team Members (Group 11)